MicrosoftDocs/winrt-api/windows.devices.pointofservice/claimedlinedisplay_devicecontrolversion.md

 Gets the device control version number of the line display.

 ## -property-value
-The UnifiedPOS control version number of the line display, formatted as a string.
+The UnifiedPOS control version number of the line display.

 ## -remarks